erykjj/jwlmanager/README.txt

 Usage

+Windows and Mac OS

+Simply launch the Windows executable or Mac OS app as usual.

+Linux

-This is a Python3 application implementing the Qt5 framework.
-If you have Python3 installed, execute to run (from inside JWLManager folder):
+Execute to run (from inside JWLManager folder):

     $ python3 JWLManager.py

 Or, make it executable first and run directly:

-    $ chmod u+x JWLManager.py
+    $ chmod +x JWLManager.py
-    $ JWLManager.py
+    $ ./JWLManager.py

 You may have to pip install some of the required libraries (PySide2, regex).

-Multi-platform

-You can find a Windows executable and a Mac OS app in the Releases section (https://github.com/erykjj/jwlmanager/releases).
+Do let me know if you have any difficulties ;-)

 --------------------------------------------------------------------------------